shreyasheww/nylo-demo/README.md

 ## Security
-If you discover any security related issues, please email support@nylo.dev instead of using the issue tracker.
+If you discover any security related issues, please email shreyashjotangiya@excellentwebworld.in instead of using the issue tracker.